Andrew Ross (sociologist): Later writing

 In Richard Posner's 2003 study, Public Intellectuals: A Study of Decline, Ross was ranked among the top 100 public intellectuals in the US.

 From 1986 to 2000, Ross served on the editorial collective of Duke University Press's journal Social Text.
 In 1996 the journal published a paper by Alan Sokal professing to show connections between physics and post-modern theory, which was later revealed by Sokal to be a hoax meant to expose the low academic standards of "post-modernism" (see Sokal affair).
 Social Text was awarded the 1996 Ig Nobel Prize for Literature for being taken in by the hoax.

 One of Ross's books, Stone Men: The Palestinians Who Built Israel, tells the story of the Palestinian stone industry, along with its stonemasons and construction workers.
 Based on extensive field interviews, the book documents the conditions and challenges of workers in quarries and factories in the West Bank and it follows their movement across the Green Line to work on Israeli construction sites.
 Stone Men won the Palestine Book Award for Social History in 2019.
+Adam Hanieh, reviewing the book in the Journal of Palestine Studies, called the book "a significant contribution to an emerging literature on Palestinian labor", praising its examination of the stone industry as a critical lens.

 In his book, Sunbelt Blues: The Failure of American Housing, he assesses the national housing crisis through the lens of Central Florida, one of the most difficult places for low income people to find affordable housing.
 Taking up residence in the region's budget motels, where a variety of households live in a permanent basis, he reports on the challenges faced by residents in these single room domiciles, as well as in tent encampments in the woods.

 In 2015, Ross helped to launch NYU's Prison Education Program Research Lab, and he is its current director.
 The Lab's faculty and formerly incarcerated students do research on carceral debt.
 His latest book, Cars and Jails: Freedom Dreams, Debt, and Carcerality (co-authored with Julie Livingston) investigates the overlap between auto debt and carceral debt, generated by predatory policing and predatory lending respectively.